How to Flush DNS Cache?

 How to Flush DNS Cache From Your Computer?

-Flushing DNS in Microsoft Windows
+Flush DNS Cache in Microsoft Windows

 In Microsoft Windows, you can use the below command to flush the DNS resolver cache